tdewaha/arduino-pocsag/README.md

 Tested successfully with up to 1200 baud POCSAG.

-Designed for Arduino Mega2560 and DS3231 RTC
+Designed for Arduino Mega2560 and optional DS3231 RTC

 | pin | used for |
 |----------|-------------|